 This allows you to play back prerecorded video and audio material, edit it by applying effects with an external device, and then rerecord in real time on the same tape.

 Cross-fade editing

 In audio editing, to avoid unnatural effects at edit points, you can fade the audio track.
-You can select cut-in, fade-in, fade-out, or cross-fade.
+The setting allows you to select fade-in, fade-out, or cut-in.